 Whilst Mel Gibson’s portrayal of William Wallace in Braveheart might not be historically accurate, there’s no denying it’s a great film and it certainly highlights some of the fabulous countryside and scenery on offer in the UK and Ireland.
 Filming locations include Glen Nevis, Glen Coe and Loch Leven.
 The set for fictional village of Lanark where William Wallace lives and grows up was created in the Glen Nevis Valley, at the foot of Ben Nevis.
 A lot of the film was also shot in Ireland, within a 30-mile radius of of Dublin.

-Everything you need to know about Dundee, Angus and Perthshire and Fort William and Lochaber
+Read more about Dundee, Angus and Perthshire and Fort William and Lochaber

 The 1991 depiction of the classic tale of Robin Hood is undeniably cheesy but equally undeniably great.
 Starring Kevin Costner as the eponymous hero and featuring a great performance by the late Alan Rickman as the Sheriff of Nottingham, the film really is a 90s classic.
 The film showcases a lot of the UK, with locations including Hadrian’s Wall in Northumberland, the Seven Sisters in East Sussex, Old Wardour Castle in Wiltshire, Aysgarth Falls in North Yorkshire and Burnham Beeches in Buckinghamshire (Sherwood Forest).